 Which Nintendo Switch is best for you?
-Switch, Lite, or OLED
+Switch, Switch Lite or Switch OLED

 - Battery life: Up to 7 hours (claimed)

 The Nintendo Switch Lite is a bit different to its larger stablemates.
-It is a handheld-only console, so does not come with detachable Joy-Con controllers or dock.
-It cannot be plugged into a TV neither.
+It is a handheld-only console, so does not come with detachable Joy-Con controllers or a dock.
+It cannot be plugged into a TV, either.

 Instead, it is lighter, as its name suggests, and even more portable.
 The controls are built into the device and the screen is more compact.
 It has a 5.5-inch 720p LCD touchscreen that is capable of up to 60fps gaming.

-The processing unit is identical to the rest of the family, however, so it is not lesser spec'ed.
+The processing unit is identical to the rest of the family, however, so it is not less capable.
 It can also play nigh-on every Switch game available now or coming soon.
-The only exception are many of those that require motion - as you don't have detachable motion controllers.
+The only exceptions are many of those that require motion - as you don't have detachable motion controllers.
 There is still a motion sensor inside the Switch Lite, so some work but not all.

 Like the Nintendo Switch above, you only get 32GB of storage inside the Switch Lite, so you should consider a microSD card for expanding that.
 A cartridge slot is also present for boxed Switch games.